10d9e/OpenLexic/README.md

 # OpenLexic
-OpenLexic is an accessibility tool for Dyslexics
+OpenLexic is an accessibility tool for Dyslexics.
+It allows users to navigate to any website, read the site with a Dyslexic-friendly font and supplies an interactive read-along mode with a simple double click.

 # Installation
 * Download the file open-lexic.html and open in your favorite browser ( tested and developed in Chrome )